 How long does Adderall last?

-The effects of Adderall XR (extended release) capsules last from seven to 12 hours, depending on a person’s individual chemistry.
-Most patients require two doses a day.
-The effects of Adderall IR (immediate release) tablets last four hours or less.
-Most people have to take three doses each day.
+The effects of Adderall XR (extended-release) capsules last from seven to 12 hours, depending on a person’s individual chemistry.
+The effects of Adderall IR (immediate-release) tablets last four hours or less.
+Some patients require up to three doses each day.

-The FDA studied only a single does of XR per day, so that is all they approve taking.
-Insurance companies do not cover more than one dose of Adderall XR a day.
+The FDA studied only a single dose of Adderall XR per day, so that is all they approve taking.
+Insurance companies do not cover more than one dose of Adderall XR daily.

-Most people are very sensitive to the dose of Adderall IR and Adderall XR.
-A patient can discern a 2 or 3 mg. difference in the dose.
-The immediate-release version comes in increments of 2.5 mg. in a range from 5 mg. to 30 mg. tablets.
+Some people are very sensitive to the dose of Adderall IR and Adderall XR, discerning a 2mg or 3mg difference in the dose.
+The immediate-release version comes in increments of 5mg, 10mg, 20mg, and 30mg.
 The extended-release formulation comes in 5mg, 1omg, 15mg, 20mg, 25mg, and 30mg.
 Generic equivalents are available in both Adderall IR and Adderall XR.

 You should not change the dose of Adderall, or stop taking it, without talking with your doctor.
 If you and your clinician decide to stop Adderall, you may do so without tapering off it.

 Since the FDA has not studied the use of Adderall IR in children younger than three years of age or of Adderall XR in children younger than six years of age, the FDA does not approve the use of Adderall XR in these younger age groups.